 #1.
 To build an online presence

 The first and most essential reason to build a website for your business is that it’s the first step toward establishing its online presence.
 Don’t get me wrong, if you have a Facebook page and a Google My Business listing, you’ve got an online presence, but without a website, it’s missing its main hub.

-Think of your business’ presence on review sites, social media, and directories as the introduction to your business online.
+Think of your business’s presence on review sites, social media and directories as the introduction to your business online.
 Often, these are the places where people can find your business online, but they’re not their final destination.
-In most cases, when someone finds you on one of these sites, and they’re interested in the possibility of working with you, they’ll go to your website to learn more about who you are, what you do, and if you have what it takes to meet their needs.
+In most cases, when someone finds you on one of these sites, and they’re interested in the possibility of working with you, they’ll go to your website to learn more about who you are, what you do and if you have what it takes to meet their needs.

 When someone finds your business on a directory or a review site, the next logical step in determining whether or not they want to work with you usually consists of visiting your website.
 As a result, if you don’t have a website, it can turn visitors off, and many of them will move on to the next business on the list.